alanng10/Park/Docue/a.md

 Park is noun gain all most.

-Park is Gene, Time and Love.
+Park is Care, Time and Love.

 Park park is most park.